nadyakant/Data_Analyst_Portfolio/README.md

 # Welcome to my Data Portfolio

-Here you'll be able to discover example SQL queries, Excel dashboards and Tableau Visualizations united by the topic of Marine life, so have a seat and give me а minute to upload some more content.
+Here you'll be able to discover Data Studies using various tools.
+With this project I tried to keep it simple - all in one repository, all under the umbrella of Zoology, showcasing my best of skills in as little files as possible.
+So have a seat and dive deep into the world of Marine life.
 Thanks!

 Let's start simple...
 ## 👨‍💻 About Me